shravan-motipally/Crypto/README.md

 #### Testing El Gamal Decryption
 1. Find `ElGamalTest.java` and find the test `testElGamalAsBob()`.
-2. Change the parameters as follows:
+2. Change the values for the parameters as you wish below:
 ```java
 BigInteger group = new BigInteger("16300051");
 BigInteger generator = new BigInteger("6353629");